armansito/lasereffect/README.md

 ![](https://github.com/armanuguray/lasereffect/blob/master/img/img.png?raw=true)

 This will render a laser "beam segment" with a green glow.
 If your application has a rendering loop that gets constantly updated, repeatedly constructing a LaserEffect instance will be inefficient.
-You should ideally create a LaserEffect instance when the OpenGL context is constructed and ready (in a Qt application, this would be in `QGLWidget::initializeGL()`).
+You should ideally create a LaserEffect instance when the OpenGL context is constructed and ready (in a Qt application, this would be in `QGLWidget::initializeGL()`) and reuse it.